-I just learned about a cool new bank that some of you nerds might like.
+I just learned about a cool new bank called HMBradley.
 It could be a great tool if you are currently building up an emergency fund, saving up a down payment for a house, OR, if you want to earn a decent interest rate on an existing pile of cash!

 BUT, to qualify for the incentive, you gotta have at least a 20% savings rate.